 At this time, no Expert or Master level exams are being offered for NetWitness.

 For users that obtained certifications between January 1st, 2019 and when the new exams are launched, the following mappings will apply:

-Note: Due to the feature enhancements that went in to making RSA NetWitness a complete Security Information and Event Management (SIEM) solution, all users will need to take the Specialist level exam for their role of choice.
+Note: Due to the feature enhancements that went in to making NetWitness a complete Security Information and Event Management (SIEM) solution, all users will need to take the Specialist level exam for their role of choice.